fishjam-dev/book/src/webrtc/congestion_control/cc.md

 In our WebRTC implementation, we started with padding packets as they are easier to implement and give us pretty good results.

-The padding packet is an RTP packet that contains only padding in its payload.
-The presence of padding is denoted by the `P` bit in the RTP header.
-When it is set, the last byte in the RTP payload indicates the number of bytes that should be stripped out including itself.
-RFC doesn't impose any requirements as to the value of padding bytes.
-In most cases, they are just zeros.
-The last byte denoting the size of the padding indicates also the maximum size of the padding - 255.
-You can read more about padding in the [RFC 3550 (sec.
-5.1)][rtp-sec-5.1].

 Here are some tips important when using padding packets:
 * padding packets can only be sent at the video frame boundary.